fhiso/tsc-governance/board/by-laws-members.md

 Membership shall be voluntary and open to all who are active, interested in or materially affected by technology standards for genealogy and family history.
-Membership of FHISO shall not be conditional on membership of any other organisation, or unreasonably restricted on the basis of technical qualifications or other such requirements.
+FHISO membership shall not be conditional on any other memberships or associations, nor unreasonably restricted on the basis of technical qualifications or other such requirements.

 ### 4.1 Code of Conduct